 • Marcel Proust, author of "Remembrance of Things Past," but perhaps best remembered today for his memories of madeleines (Division 85)

-• Pere Lachaise Holocaust Memorials, haunting monuments honoring deportees from France to Nazi death camps during World War II (Divisions 77 and 97)
+• Pete Lachaise Holocaust Memorials, haunting monuments honoring deportees from France to Nazi death camps during World War II (Divisions 77 and 97)

 Want to know more?
-Check out 101 famous and celebrity graves at Pere Lachaise
+Check out 101 famous and celebrity graves at Pete Lachaise

 10 Fun FAQs & Facts about Père Lachaise Cemetery